n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.nasa.md

+---
+title: NASA node - n8n Documentation
+description: Documentation for the NASA node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # NASA

 The NASA node allows you to automate work in NASA, and integrate NASA with other applications. n8n has built-in support for a wide range of NASA features, including retrieving imagery and data.